bukjoh/PyFraME/README.md

 Description
 -----------

-PyFraME is a Python package that provides tools for setting up fragment-based multiscale embedding calculations.
-The aim is to provide tools that can automatize the workflow of such calculations in a flexible manner.
+PyFraME is a Python package that provides a framework for fragment-based multiscale embedding calculations.
+The aim is to automatize the workflow of such calculations in a flexible manner.

 The typical workflow is as follows: